greenhas/spg_website/content/Communities/books-that-shaped-my-faith.md

 ### *Aux sources de l'amitié de Dieu: L'année liturgique avec l'abbé d'Einsiedeln*, by Urban Federer

 Over the years, I've really enjoyed many episodes of the Radio Télévision Suisse podcast *Babel*, and it's where I first heard about a couple of books on this list.
 Federer is a Swiss abbott and once appeared on *Babel* to talk about the French translation of his originally German book walking Christians (primarily Catholics) through the liturgical year through a lens of friendship with God.
 I bought the book when I decided I was going to give this liturgical year thing a try as part of my exploration of Community of Christ.
 Not all of the chapters resonate with me, but there are some that have done so deeply.
-Like *A Way of Life*, this has been helpful for seeing how other Christians see Christianity.
+Like *A Way of Life*, this has been helpful for seeing how other Christians see Christianity—and deciding how I want to approach it.

 ### *Short Stories by Jesus*, by Amy-Jill Levine